rosberry/texstyle/README.md

 let text = Text(value: "Hello, World 🌍", style: .title1)
 ```

-Text supports `UIControl.State` using.
+Text also supports independent styles for each `UIControl.State`.
 For example, if you want to use a different style for button highlight state, you should initialize text like:

 ```swift
 let text = Text(value: " Sign in with Apple", styles: [.normal: .heading1,